wytyang00/undertale_deltarune_soundtrack_generator/README.md

 ## Description

-Still Work in progress!
+Still a work in progress!

-This is my own project where I try to generate original music using one of my favorite OST, Undertale OST!
+This is my own project where I try to generate original music based on the official soundtracks for some of my favorite video games: Undertale and Deltarune!

 I had set up the utility functions for conversions between csv and text files.